Human composting: Catholic Church

 The Catholic Church in the United States has lobbied legislators against the legalization of human composting.

 The Catholic Church interprets the Nicene Creed to uphold a universal resurrection of earthly remains.
 The Church began sanctioning cremation in 1963, but the 1983 Code of Canon Law forbids church funerals to cremations held "for anti-christian motives" that deny the resurrection.
 The Dicastery for the Doctrine of the Faith elaborates that respect for remains, whether buried or cremated, requires their placement intact to "cemeteries or other sacred places", and says that scattering of remains gives "appearance of pantheism, naturalism or nihilism".

 The National Catholic Register published a dissenting opinion from Saint Louis University professor in bioethics Jason T. Eberl that human composting is compatible with Catholic teaching.
-Specifically, he argued it should be in line with the Pope Francis on environmentalism in Laudato si and on preferential option for the poor in Evangelii gaudium.
+Specifically, he argued it should be in line with the Pope Francis on environmentalism in Laudato si' and on preferential option for the poor in Evangelii gaudium.
 Eberl concludes that "a body that has been naturally organically reduced could also be interred in the same fashion or utilized as soil in a designated, blessed area to foster new life that will be memorialized by future generations, fulfilling in a more direct way the Biblical declaration that we are dust and to dust we shall return (Genesis 3:19)."

+In 2024, following the legalization of human composting in several states, the Catholic Cemetery Conference advised its members that "with agreement of its Bishop Catholic cemetery may allow for inscribing the name of the deceased loved one on a family memorial, preceded by 'In Loving Memory of' or as explicitly allowed by the cemetery rules and regulations."
+The Conference also reiterated that "the Catholic church does not promote or endorse the use of Human Composting."